Do you have milky white vaginal discharge and want to know what’s up? You’re in the right place. Keep on reading for all the details you need to know.

 However, it can also be a sign or symptom of pregnancy, infection, or some other problem.
+This is especially true if the color or consistency changes from what’s usually normal for you.
 It’s recommended that you check with a medical professional for anything out of the ordinary with regards to vaginal discharge.

 For more details about discharge, be sure to check this out:

-There are a number of reasons why you might experience milky, white vaginal discharge.
+There are a number of reasons why a woman might experience milky, white vaginal discharge.

 Cause #1: Related to the Menstrual Cycle—You’re Ovulating

 It’s pretty normal to have some white discharge around the time that you’re ovulating.
 It’s known as cervical mucus, or fertile mucus.
 The sticky nature of it can hold onto sperm and help it travel up towards the cervix.

 It’s caused by fluctuating hormones throughout the menstrual cycle.
 In this case, estrogen spikes and the result is a discharge.

 This is the most common reason for having some white discharge going on.

 Cause #2: Related to Menstrual Cycle—Your Period is Coming

 After ovulation, there’s a release of progesterone.
 This means that your period is coming soon, and it can result in some discharge.
 It’s not a problem if there is no odour and there’s no itching.